caiogbb/Appsilon_test/README.md

 ## Extra - Beautiful UI and Infrastructure skill skill

 - [x] Beautiful UI Skill was made available using the help of the `fresh` library, available on `CRAN`
-- [x] Infrastructure skill was developed, considering that the application was deployed on my personal machine on `AWS` (see, http://3.144.225.25:3838/Appsilon_test/)

 # Instructions for New Developers